If you’re looking for a bright and fresh Thanksgiving Salad, this is the one with the best seasonal ingredients that you can prep in advance!

 A large round platter filled with Thanksgiving Salad made with pears, pomegranate seeds, roasted acorn squash, candied pecans, Parmesan cheese and mixed greens.
 The toppings are arranged over the greens in rows.

-Get ready for the Best Thanksgiving Salad
+Get Ready for the Best Thanksgiving Salad

 For me, Thanksgiving dinner usually isn’t complete without a salad, and I’ve made this same really good Thanksgiving green salad recipe year after year.